LAMurakami/aws/README.md

 to support LAMP model web services including a MediaWiki installation.
 It modifies the File System Table so that a LAM AWS Elastic File System (EFS) instance shared with all the LAM AWS EC2 instances is mounted by nfs4.
-The site subdirectories and additional software is installed from tgz archives on this persistant shared filesystem.
+The site subdirectories and additional software is installed from git repositories and tgz archives on this persistant shared filesystem.

+* aws-nwo-lam2-Amazon-Linux-2-CloudInit.txt is an alternate initialization
+for an LAM AWS EC2 using Amazon Linux 2 rather than Ubuntu Server as the Linux component of the LAMP model web server.
+Adding epel, php7.4 and mariadb10.5 repositories using amazon-linux-extras enables this instance to support the MediaWiki installation and be an AWS LAM clone.

 * apache2.conf is the main apache2 configuration file.
 The /Public alias is included here allowing no-ssl/html/Public/ content to be accessed from any